The content, at pet.triquence.org, is a bit

 - The "r" key reverses the velocity of all pucks.
 "Shift-r"

-reverses the direction of time incrementation.
+reverses the direction of time steps.

 - The "t" key starts and stops a general timer.